Exodus (band): Second reunion, Tempo of the Damned, and switching singers (2001–2004)

-In 2001, Exodus reformed once again with the 1997 lineup, initially to play the Chuck Billy and Chuck Schuldiner benefit Thrash of the Titans concert.
+In 2001, Exodus reformed once again with the 1997 lineup, initially to play the Thrash of the Titans concert, which was held as a benefit for Chuck Billy and Chuck Schuldiner, both of whom were battling cancer.
 There was talk of recording a new studio album and the band continued to play shows in and around the San Francisco Bay Area.

-However, on February 2, 2002, Paul Baloff died after suffering a stroke.
-Former vocalist Steve Souza was brought back into the band to finish the rest of their concert commitments.
+However, on February 2, 2002, Baloff died after suffering a stroke.
+Former vocalist Steve "Zetro" Souza was brought back into the band to finish the rest of their concert commitments.
 Although it appeared to outsiders that with Baloff's death Exodus would cease to exist, guitarist Gary Holt was determined to release a new studio album.
-The result was 2004's Tempo of the Damned released on Nuclear Blast Records.
+The result was 2004's Tempo of the Damned, released on Nuclear Blast Records.
 An oddity of the recording sessions was that one track, "Crime of the Century", was dropped under mysterious circumstances.
-The song chronicled Exodus's time under Century Media (of which Nuclear Blast is a subsidiary).
+The song chronicled Exodus' time under Century Media (of which Nuclear Blast is a subsidiary).
 Although it was publicly denied, rumors swirled that Century Media forced the song off the record.
 "Crime of the Century" was replaced with "Impaler", a song which was written when Kirk Hammett was still in the band, and was previously featured on the Another Lesson in Violence live record.
 Despite selling fewer than 15,000 copies in its first year of release, Tempo of the Damned received generally positive reviews from fans and critics alike, and is now considered to be an important part of the 2000s thrash metal revival movement.
 Throughout 2004, Exodus toured worldwide in support of the album.

-Steve Souza once again left the band due to business and personal differences in 2004.
-This led to a feud between himself and Gary Holt, who subsequently issued a statement in which he was heavily critical of Souza, claiming he had suddenly left the band while on tour only a day before they were due to leave for a show in Mexico City.
+In September 2004, Souza once again left the band due to business and personal differences.
+This led to a bitter feud between himself and Holt, who subsequently issued a statement in which he was heavily critical of Souza, claiming he had suddenly left the band while on tour only a day before they were due to leave for a show in Mexico City.
 In retrospective accounts, both Holt and Souza stated that the reasons for the split were primarily financial: Souza had a full time job as a union carpenter having to care for his family, but his managers posed him an ultimatum as a result of his continued absence from his day job due to touring.

-Exhumed frontman Matt Harvey filled in for the Mexico City date and Steev Esquivel (ex-Defiance and Skinlab) played on the fall South American dates.
+Exhumed frontman Matt Harvey filled in for the Mexico City date and Steev Esquivel (Defiance and Skinlab) played on the fall South American dates.
 The band eventually found a permanent replacement in Rob Dukes.